morpho-org/morpho-optimizers/README.md

 To run tests on different protocols, navigate a Unix terminal to the root folder of the project and run the command of your choice:

-To run every test of a specific protocol (e.g. for Morpho-Compound):
+To run every test of a specific protocol (e.g., for Morpho-Compound Optimizer):

 ```bash
 make test PROTOCOL=compound
 ```

-or to run only a specific set of tests of a specific protocol (e.g. for Morpho-Aave V2):
+or to run only a specific set of tests of a specific protocol (e.g. for Morpho-AaveV2 Optimizer):

 ```bash
 make c-TestBorrow PROTOCOL=aave-v2
 ```

-or to run an individual test of a specific protocol (e.g. for Morpho-Aave V2):
+or to run an individual test of a specific protocol (e.g. for Morpho-AaveV2 Optimizer):

 ```bash
 make test-testBorrow1 PROTOCOL=aave-v2